SHAREHOLDER ALERT: Khang & Khang LLP Announces Securities Class Action Lawsuit against SCANA Corporation and Reminds Investors with Losses to Contact the Firm

-IRVINE, CA / ACCESSWIRE / October 27, 2017 / Khang & Khang LLP (the "Firm") announces a securities class action lawsuit against SCANA Corporation ("SCANA" or the "Company") (NYSE: SCG).
-Investors who purchased or otherwise acquired shares from January 19, 2016 through September 22, 2017, inclusive (the "Class Period"), are encouraged to contact the Firm before the November 27, 2017 lead plaintiff motion deadline.
+IRVINE, CA / ACCESSWIRE / November 1, 2017 / Khang & Khang LLP (the "Firm") announces a securities class action lawsuit against SCANA Corporation ("SCANA" or the "Company") (NYSE: SCG).
+Investors, who purchased or otherwise acquired shares from January 19, 2016 through September 22, 2017, inclusive (the "Class Period"), are encouraged to contact the Firm before the November 27, 2017 lead plaintiff motion deadline.

 If you purchased SCANA shares during the Class Period, please contact Joon M. Khang, Esq., of Khang & Khang LLP, 4000 Barranca Parkway, Suite 250, Irvine, CA 92604, by telephone at (949) 419-3834, or by e-mail at joon@khanglaw.com.